Nikon D7100 vs Olympus E-M5

 It is notable that the D7100 has a microphone port, which is missing on the E-M5.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the D7100 and the E-M5 have been discontinued, but can regularly be found used on eBay.
+Both the D7100 and the E-M5 have been discontinued, but can regularly be found used on ebay.
 The E-M5 was replaced by the Olympus E-M5 II, while the D7100 was followed by the Nikon D7200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.
+Further information on the features and operation of the D7100 and E-M5 can be found, respectively, in the Nikon D7100 Manual (free pdf) or the online Olympus E-M5 Manual.

 So how do things add up?
 Which of the two cameras – the Nikon D7100 or the Olympus E-M5 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.